syntax-tree/mdast-util-gfm-footnote/readme.md

 ## What is this?

-This package contains extensions that add support for the footnote syntax enabled by GFM to [`mdast-util-from-markdown`][mdast-util-from-markdown] and [`mdast-util-to-markdown`][mdast-util-to-markdown].
+This package contains two extensions that add support for GFM footnote syntax in markdown to [mdast][].
+These extensions plug into [`mdast-util-from-markdown`][mdast-util-from-markdown] (to support parsing footnotes in markdown into a syntax tree) and [`mdast-util-to-markdown`][mdast-util-to-markdown] (to support serializing footnotes in syntax trees to markdown).

 GFM footnotes were [announced September 30, 2021][post] but are not specified.
 Their implementation on github.com is currently buggy.